 For a long time, the Florida Gators were known for fielding elite defensive units year in and year out.
 On the flip side, however, they rarely rose past mediocrity on offense.
-Kyle Pitts has been one of the key agents charged with facilitating a shift in tendency.
-Early in 2020, he’s ushering in a new era of offensive brilliance for Dan Mullen’s squad.
+Kyle Pitts was one of the key agents charged with facilitating a shift in tendency.
+In 2020, he’s ushered in a new era of offensive brilliance for Dan Mullen’s squad.

 Pitts has always had the potential, but there was a time when the fanfare didn’t quite match.
 Coming out of high school, Pitts was one of the top prospects at the tight end position, but he was only a four-star recruit and came in at 154th overall on ESPN’s 2018 recruiting board.

-Being a four-star recruit is by no means a disappointment, but Kyle Pitts was second to fellow 2021 NFL Draft prospect Brevin Jordan, who plays for the Miami Hurricanes.
-Before his collegiate career, evaluators chose Jordan over Pitts, and in the 2021 NFL Draft, they’ll have a similar decision to make — only this time, Pitts may have the upper hand.
+Being a four-star recruit is by no means a disappointment.
+Still, Kyle Pitts was second to fellow 2021 NFL Draft prospect Brevin Jordan, who plays for the Miami Hurricanes.
+Before his collegiate career, evaluators chose Jordan over Pitts.
+In the 2021 NFL Draft, they’ll have a similar decision to make — only this time, Pitts will have the upper hand.

 Pitts saw playing time as a true freshman for Florida, catching three passes for 73 yards and a score.
 Right there, he showed a flash of his big-play ability, and in 2019, his sophomore season, he was unleashed in his entirety.
 His rise coinciding with an uptick in quarterback play, Pitts became a premier weapon in the SEC, logging 54 catches for 649 yards and five scores.